CryoGrid/FreezeCurves.jl/docs/src/inference.md

 FreezeCurves.jl facilitates inference of these parameters via the [Turing.jl](https://turing.ml) probabilistic programming language.
 In order to keep FreezeCurves.jl as lightweight as possible, `Turing` is not included as a dependncy by default.
 It must be installed separately (`Pkg.add("Turing")`) to expose the `FreezeCurves.Inference` module.

-We can demonstrate this with an idealized test case where simply corrupt the temperature with isotropic Gaussian noise.
+We can demonstrate this with an idealized test case where simply corrupt the "true" liquid water content values with isotropic Gaussian noise.
 Here we fit the van Genuchten parameters for the Dall'Amico (2011) freezing characteristic curve using the Bayesian probabilistic freeze curve model pre-sepcified in the `Inference` module.
 This model assumes that the measurement errors are normally distributed, which matches our idealized test case.

 ```julia
 using Turing